kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 Scheduler will try to find other nodes for preemption and could possibly find another one, but there is no guarantee that such a node will be found.

-We may address this issue in future versions, but we don't have a clear plan and cannot promise that it will be fixed in Beta or GA.
-Part of the reason is that finding the set of lower priority pods that satisfy all inter-pod affinity/anti-affinity rules is computationally expensive and adds substantial complexity to the preemption logic.
+We may address this issue in future versions, but we don't have a clear plan yet (i.e. we will not consider it a blocker for Beta or GA).
+Part of the reason is that finding the set of lower priority pods that satisfy all inter-pod affinity rules is computationally expensive and adds substantial complexity to the preemption logic.
 Besides, even if preemption keeps the lower priority pods to satisfy inter-pod affinity, the lower priority pods may be preempted later by other pods, which removes the benefits of having the complex logic of respecting inter-pod affinity to lower priority pods.

-Our recommended solution for this problem is to create inter-pod affinity towards equal or higher priority pods.
+Our recommended solution for this problem is to create inter-pod affinity only towards equal or higher priority pods.

 #### Cross Node Preemption